rwieruch/blog_robinwieruch_content/react-fetching-data.md

 Newcomers to React often start with applications that don't need data fetching at all.
 Usually they are confronted with Counter, Todo or TicTacToe applications.
 That's good, because data fetching adds another layer of complexity to your application while taking the first steps in React.

 However, at some point you want to request real world data from an own or a third-party [API](https://www.robinwieruch.de/what-is-an-api-javascript/).
-The article gives you a walkthrough on how to fetch data in plain React.
+The article gives you a walkthrough on how to fetch data in React.
 There is no external state management solution, such as [Redux or MobX](https://www.robinwieruch.de/redux-mobx-confusion/), involved to store your fetched data.
 Instead you will use React's local state management.

 {{% chapter_header "Table of Contents" "toc" %}}